Gisèle Grimm: Career

 She began her career as an intermittent theatre performer in 1954, performing under the name Gisèle Clavart with the Baret touring company in Occupe-toi d'Amélie by Georges Feydeau, directed by Roland Piétri.
 She later adopted the stage name Gisèle Grimm and became active in boulevard theatre, appearing in works by playwrights such as Jean de Létraz and Marc Camoletti.
 She also performed in plays by Eugène Labiche (Le Prix Martin, directed by Serge Bourrier), Tristan Bernard (La Petite Femme de Loth, directed by Georges Vitaly), and Sacha Guitry (Faisons un rêve, on tour with Robert Lamoureux).
 Over the course of her stage career, she acted in around twenty plays, continuing until 1996–1997, including a notable performance in Oscar by Claude Magnier, directed by Pierre Mondy.

 Simultaneously, Grimm appeared in numerous supporting roles in French cinema.
 Her film credits include Cigarettes, Whisky et P’tites Pépées alongside Annie Cordy, Archimède le clochard with Jean Gabin, with Jean-Paul Belmondo, La Provinciale with Nathalie Baye, and Les Galettes de Pont-Aven, in which she portrayed the wife of Jean-Pierre Marielle.

 She was also active on television, often cast as elegant aristocratic women in films and series such as Aurore et Victorien (1975), Joséphine ou la Comédie des ambitions (1979), and Le Tourbillon des jours (1979).

 Personal life

 She was the mother of Ariane Grimm (1967–1985), a young diarist whose early writings and personal journals were brought to the attention of the academic community through the studies and publications of Philippe Lejeune, a renowned scholar in the field of autobiography.
-Arianne died at the age of 18 in a motorbike accident.
+Ariane died at the age of 18 in a motorbike accident.
 In 2005, Gisèle Grimm launched a website, dedicated to preserving and promoting the work of her daughter.